In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Peel the onion and cut in half lengthwise, then crosswise into ¼-inch-thick slices.

-- Scrub or peel the potatoes; cut the potatoes crosswise into ¼-inch-thick slices.
+- Scrub the potatoes; cut the potatoes crosswise into ¼-inch-thick slices.

 In a large frying pan over medium-high heat, warm 2 to 4 teaspoons oil until hot but not smoking.
-Add the onion and red wine vinegar, season with salt and pepper, and cook, stirring occasionally, until starting to soften, 2 to 3 minutes.
+Add the onion and red wine vinegar, season with salt and pepper, and cook, stirring occasionally, until the onion starts to soften, 2 to 3 minutes.

 Add the potatoes, season with salt and pepper, and cook, stirring occasionally, until the potatoes are tender and the onion is caramelized, 8 to 10 minutes.
-If the onion is done before the potatoes, push the onion to one side of the pan or transfer to a plate and continue cooking the potatoes, 2 to 3 minutes more, if needed.
+If the onion is done before the potatoes, push the onion to one side of the pan or transfer to a plate and continue cooking the potatoes until tender, 2 to 3 minutes more, or as needed.
 Remove from the heat and season to taste with salt and pepper.
 While the onion and potatoes are cooking, prepare the fish.

 Prep and cook the fish